 Heavy bleeding during your period is sometimes known medically as menorrhagia.
 Although every woman is different and menstrual cycles can vary, when should you see OB/GYN Associates of Warren about a heavy period? … Continue reading

 Yes, they show up about every 30 days, they are uncomfortable or sometimes painful, can give you headaches and slow you down, and can transform you into the wicked witch of the east every month before they start.
 No wonder they’re known as the “curse.” … Continue reading

 Most young women begin to see a gynecologist in their teens and by the time they are in their 20s or 30s know the routine, know their bodies, and schedule annual visits.
 There are times, however, when abnormalities present themselves, and you wonder if you should see your doctor in between your normal visit. … Continue reading

 No one enjoys discussing STDs, but if you are an adult having sex, or you are a parent, it would be wise to learn some essential facts about STDs that everyone should know.
-STDs are a fact of life and … Continue reading

 There is no simple answer to the question how much is too much weight to gain during pregnancy.
 One should qualify the question for YOU.
 That number entirely depends on each woman and her weight pre-pregnancy.
-So, what are the … Continue reading

 Your vaginal health may change throughout your life, and it’s common to experience vaginal dryness at one point or another.
 Understanding the cause of vaginal dryness can help you find the right treatment to improve your symptoms and your sexual health. … Continue reading